Ray Parker Jr.

 By 1982 Parker ended the Raydio charade and began recording under his own name.
 The hits continued with a more mature but still hooky sound on "The Other Woman" and "I Can't Get Over You."
 Then in 1984, Parker scored his first across-the-board #1 with the theme song from the Bill Murray movie Ghostbusters.
 It topped the Pop and Soul charts for over a month and became one of that year's biggest hits (Parker later settled a lawsuit with rocker Huey Lewis because of "Ghostbusters'" similarity to Lewis's 1983 hit "I Want A New Drug").

 Parker's pop-oriented sound soon became less interesting and engaging, and almost immediately after "Ghostbusters" his sales began to fall precipitously.
 He scored only two more moderate hits, "Jamie" in 1984 and "Girls Are More Fun" in 1985.
-Hoping to jumpstart his career, Parker left Arista for unsuccessful stints on Geffen and MCA Records, but his latter albums stiffed commercially and critically and his final disc, 1991's I Love You Like You Are, barely charted.
+Hoping to jumpstart his career, Parker left Arista for unsuccessful stints on Geffen and MCA Records, but his latter albums suffered commercially and his final disc, 1991's I Love You Like You Are, barely charted.
 It was a decade and a half later that he returned as an independent artist with the enjoyable disc, I'm Free.

 In the end, Ray Parker's legacy may well come full circle to the teenage guitar prodigy of the early 70s.
-While he sold millions of records as a pop/soul star in the 80s, his material was extremely temporal and short-lived.
+While he sold millions of records as a pop/soul star in the 80s, his material was temporal and somewhat short-lived.
 However, his work as a guitarist on such seminal albums as Stevie Wonder's Talking Book and Marvin Gaye's I Want You placed him at the center of some of that era's greatest music and has secured his place in the history of Soul Music.

 by Chris Rizik